A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Introduction

 The approach of this paper is similar to that of Part I. In section 2, we formulate the many-particle generalization of NYSM and point out where in the derivation of the many-particle Schrödinger equation the Wallstrom criticism applies.
-Section 3 formulates the classical model of constrained zitterbewegung motion for the cases of many free particles, many particles interacting with external fields, and classically interacting particles.
-Section 4 generalizes ZSM to the cases of many free particles, many particles interacting with external fields, and classically interacting particles; throughout, the beables \footnote{This term was coined by J.S.
-Bell \cite{BellTLB2004} as a play on \textquotedblleft observables\textquotedblright{} in standard quantum mechanics.
+Section 3 discusses how to properly physically interpret the wave function in NYSM.
+Section 4 formulates the classical model of constrained zitterbewegung motion for the cases of many free particles, many particles interacting with external fields, and classically interacting particles.
+Section 5 generalizes ZSM to the cases of many free particles, many particles interacting with external fields, and classically interacting particles; throughout, the beables \footnote{This term was coined by J.S.
+Bell \cite{BellTLB} as a play on ``observables” in standard quantum mechanics.
 It refers to ``those elements which might correspond to elements of reality, to things which exist.
-Their existence does not depend on `observation.\textquoteright{} Indeed observation and observers must be made out of beables\textquotedblright{} \cite{BellBQFT2004}.} of ZSM are made explicit.
-Section 5 assesses the plausibility and generalizability of the $\emph{zbw}$ hypothesis through multiple considerations.
-Finally, Section 6 appraises other proposed answers to Wallstrom's criticism, and compares them to ZSM.
+Their existence does not depend on `observation.'
+Indeed observation and observers must be made out of beables” \cite{BellBQFT}.} of ZSM are made explicit.
+Section 6 assesses the plausibility and generalizability of the $\emph{zbw}$ hypothesis through multiple considerations.
+Finally, section 7 appraises other proposed answers to Wallstrom's criticism, and compares them to ZSM.